 The final screw is by the bend in the red wire in the picture.

-The regulator, right, has just two connectors and they are of unequal size, so the wries will only go in their rightful places.
+The regulator has just two connectors and they are of unequal size, so the wires will only go in their rightful places.
 Whilst remembering what goes where is not that difficult, it is nice to know that you can’t mess up.
 I’ve got stories.

 Once back in place, test whether the fan works.
 If it doesn’t, it is either not the regulator at fault or you’ve put the same one back.